Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Stabilized Sparse Multi-Scale Algorithm

-Clearly, any subsequent application of stabilized iterations and absorption iterations in Algorithm \ref{alg:ScalingStabilized} leads to an algorithm that is mathematically equivalent to Algorithm \ref{alg:Scaling}, in the sense that it produces the same iterates (keep in mind (\ref{eqn:RelativeScalingFactors}--\ref{eqn:StabilizedProxdivEquiv})).
+Any successive combination of stabilized iterations and absorption iterations in Algorithm \ref{alg:ScalingStabilized} is mathematically equivalent to Algorithm \ref{alg:Scaling}, in the sense that they produce the same iterates (keep in mind (\ref{eqn:RelativeScalingFactors}--\ref{eqn:StabilizedProxdivEquiv})).
 But numerically, with finite floating point precision, combining both types of iterations can make a significant difference.
 In practice one can run several stabilized iterations in a row, occasionally checking whether $(\uRel,\vRel)$ become too large or too small (see line \ref{alg:ScalingStabilizedTauCheck}), and perform an absorption iteration if required.
-This inflicts less computational overhead than the direct log-domain formulation \eqref{eqn:SharifyLogDomain} and largely preserves the simple matrix multiplication structure of the scaling algorithms.
+This inflicts less computational overhead than the direct log-domain formulation \eqref{eqn:SinkhornLogDomain} and largely preserves the simple matrix multiplication structure of the scaling algorithms.

 In the definitions for the stabilized kernel, \eqref{eqn:StabilizedKernelEntries}, and $\proxdivSymb$-operator, \eqref{eqn:StabilizedProxdiv}, there still appear exponentials of the form $\exp(\cdot/\veps)$, which may explode as $\veps \to 0$.
-It is not immediately clear, if the modified `stabilized' iterations are in fact numerically stable.
-We now address this question.

-Let us first consider the case of standard optimal transport.
-Recall the primal interpretation of the Sinkhorn iterations as iterative $\KL$ projections onto the row and column constraints (Remark~\ref{rem:AlternatingProjection}).
-Since the stabilized kernel is precisely the primal iterate at that step, it follows that its entries are bounded from above, and therefore so are the exponents in \eqref{eqn:StabilizedKernelEntries}.
-Entries for which the exponents are extremely small may numerically be truncated to zero.
-However, as we will learn from \thref{thm:Restriction}, these truncation errors are negligible.
+Extending the $\max$-argument trick in \eqref{eqn:SinkhornLogDomain} to more general scaling algorithms entails similar questions.
+In the examples studied in Section \ref{sec:Numerics} and those given in \cite{ChizatEntropicNumeric2018} we find however, that evaluation of the exponential $\exp(-\gamma/\veps)$ can be avoided.
+For the special case of standard optimal transport $\veps$ no longer appears in the stabilized step.